Ramb0a/awesome-cloud-native/README.md

 To keep them moving quickly, generate usage optimization recommendations centrally.

 The FinOps practitioner empowers engineering teams by giving them the insight and data access to make the best technology decisions in near real time.

 They introduce savings potential and spend impact as cost metrics alongside the other metrics the engineering teams already track.

-"You should be heading toward unit economics to give responsibility of the budget to the teams.
-Central teams are still doing the allocation, but you want to push accountability out to the teams at the edge via chargeback and showback to make it their responsibility.
-The central team is defining how to use the cloud."

 The key to winning at FinOps is getting an allocation strategy up and running, and doing it early and consistently.
 To do so, you need to get cross-team visibility.